-In this section, the Perimeter-based Coverage Optimization protocol is decribed in details.
+In this section, we describe in details our Perimeter-based Coverage Optimization protocol.
 First we present the assumptions we made and the models we considered (in particular the perimeter coverage one), second we describe the background idea of our protocol, and third we give the outline of the algorithm executed by each node.

-3.1Assumptions and Models
+3.1 Assumptions and Models

 A WSN consisting of J stationary sensor nodes randomly and uniformly distributed in a bounded sensor field is considered.
 The wireless sensors are deployed in high density to ensure initially a high coverage ratio of the area of interest.
 We assume that all the sensor nodes are homogeneous in terms of communication, sensing, and processing capabilities and heterogeneous from the energy provision point of view.
 The location information is available to a sensor node either through hardware such as embedded GPS or location discovery algorithms.
+We assume that each sensor node can directly transmit its measurements to a mobile sink node.
+For example, a sink can be an unmanned aerial vehicle (UAV) flying regularly over the sensor field to collect measurements from sensor nodes.
+A mobile sink node collects the measurements and transmits them to the base station.
 We consider a Boolean disk coverage model, which is the most widely used sensor coverage model in the literature, and all sensor nodes have a constant sensing range R_s .
 Thus, all the space points within a disk centered at a sensor with a radius equal to the sensing range are said to be covered by this sensor.
 We also assume that the communication range R_c satisfies $R_c \geq 2 \cdot R_s$.
 In fact, Zhang and Hou (2005) proved that if the transmission range fulfills the previous hypothesis, the complete coverage of a convex area implies connectivity among active nodes.

 The PeCO protocol uses the same perimeter-coverage model as Huang and Tseng (2005b).
 It can be expressed as follows: a sensor is said to be perimeter covered if all the points on its perimeter are covered by at least one sensor other than itself.
-Authors Huang and Tseng (2005b) proved that a network area is k-covered (every point in the area covered by at least k sensors) if and only if each sensor in the network is k-perimetercovered (perimeter covered by at least k sensors).
+They proved that a network area is k-covered if and only if each sensor in the network is k-perimeter-covered (perimeter covered by at least k sensors).

 Figure 1(a) shows the coverage of sensor node 0.
-On this figure, sensor 0 has nine neighbors and we have reported on its perimeter (the perimeter of the disk covered by the sensor) for each neighbor the two points resulting from the intersection of the two sensing areas.
+On this figure, we can see that sensor 0 has nine neighbors and we have reported on its perimeter (the perimeter of the disk covered by the sensor) for each neighbor the two points resulting from the intersection of the two sensing areas.
 These points are denoted for neighbor i by iL and iR, respectively for left and right from a neighboring point of view.
 The resulting couples of intersection points subdivide the perimeter of sensor 0 into portions called arcs.